pluralsight/guides/draft/ruby-ruby-on-rails/build-a-futurama-quote-bot-with-twilio-mms-morbotron-and-ruby/article.md

 # Building Our App

 It's time to start building our app.
-We only need one file, so navigate to a directory of your choosing and open a new file called `frinkiac.py` in your preferred editor.
+We only need one file, so navigate to a directory of your choosing and open a new file called `morbotron.rb` in your preferred editor.

 At the top of this file add the following lines:

 ```
-import schedule
-import requests
-from twilio.rest import TwilioRestClient
-from twilio import TwilioRestException
+require 'twilio-ruby'
+require 'rufus-scheduler'
+require 'httparty'

+# Set up a client to talk to the Twilio REST API.
-account_sid = 'XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX'
+account_sid = 'XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX' # Your Account SID from www.twilio.com/console
-auth_token  = 'YYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY'
+auth_token = 'YYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY' # Your Auth Token from www.twilio.com/console
-client = TwilioRestClient(account_sid, auth_token)
+@client = Twilio::REST::Client.new account_sid, auth_token

+# Set up our scheduler.
+scheduler = Rufus::Scheduler.new
 ```

-The first four lines in the code above are simply importing all of the libraries we just installed.
+The first three lines in the code above are simply importing all of the libraries we just installed.
 The three lines after our imports configure and create a `TwilioRestClient` object that will let us make calls to the [Twilio REST API](https://www.twilio.com/docs/api/rest).
 Make sure you replace the values for `account_sid` and `auth_token` with your actual account SID and auth token.
 You can find these values in your [Twilio account dashboard](https://www.twilio.com/console).

 **Important note**: Never push code with your API credentials to a public repository.
 See the "Optional Steps" section at the bottom of this post for an alternative approach to using your Twilio API keys.